Lit2020001/CHIT-CHAT/ReadMe.md

-## Whatsapp Clone using MERN stack and Web Socket
+## A chatting Application build using MERN stack and Web Socket